Ladvien/ladvien.github.io/_posts/2018-01-04-burning-tinysafeboot-using-arduino-isp.md

 * TX = 1 (TX)

 Ok, that's it.
-Let me know if you have questions!
+Let me know if you have questions.